 - Cooperating with Deerfield’s efforts to prevent and respond effectively to bullying or harassment; and

-- Promptly reporting all information s(he) knows concerning possible bullying or harassment to a Designated School Official when (s)he witnesses or becomes aware of that conduct occurring on school grounds or in a school-related activity.
+- Promptly reporting all information they know concerning possible bullying or harassment to a Designated School Official they witness or become aware of that conduct occurring on school grounds or in a school-related activity.

 Protection Against Retaliation

 Deerfield will take appropriate steps to protect from retaliation persons who take action consistent with this Policy or who report, file a complaint of, or cooperate in an investigation of a violation of this Policy.
 Threats or acts of retaliation, whether person-to-person, by electronic means, or through third parties, are serious offenses that will subject the violator to disciplinary and other corrective action.

 The Dean of Students is responsible for receiving reports and complaints of violations of this Policy and sharing them with the Head of School.
 All reports or complaints of a violation of this Policy involving the Dean of Students should be filed with the Head of School.

 - Any faculty, staff, independent contractor, or school volunteer who becomes aware or has a reasonable belief that bullying, harassment or retaliation has occurred on school property or in a school-related activity must promptly report the alleged incident(s) to a Designated Official.

 - Any student or “other person (who is not a school employee, independent contractor or school volunteer) who becomes aware or has a reasonable belief that bullying or harassment has occurred on school property or in a school-related activity is strongly encouraged to promptly report the incident(s) to a Designated Official.
 In situations where a student or other person does not feel comfortable reporting the incident to a Designated Official, he/she/they may report it to a trusted school employee, who must promptly transmit the report to a Designated Official.